Mmodarre/AzureDataFactoryHOL/README.md

 3. Azure Storage Explorer

-## Before the hands-on lab Exercise
+## Before the hands-on lab (Prepare the environment)

-Duration: 20 minutes
+Duration: 60 minutes

 In this exercise, you will set up your environment for use in the rest of the hands-on lab.
 You should follow all the steps provided in the